-3. Search by Debtor's Address.
-Subsection (b)(1) contemplates that, by making a single request, a searcher will receive the results of a search of the entire public record maintained by any given filing office.
+5. Search by Debtor's Address.
+Both alternatives of subsection (b)(1)(A) contemplate that, by making a single request, a searcher will receive the results of a search of the entire public record maintained by any given filing office.
 Under current practice, some filing offices routinely limit their searches (and reports of search results) to financing statements showing a particular address for the debtor.
-The bracketed language in subsection (b)(1) would permit a limited search report of this kind, but only if the search request is so limited.
+The bracketed language in subsection (b)(1)(A) would permit a limited search report of this kind, but only if the search request is so limited.
 With or without the bracketed language, this subsection does not permit the filing office to compel a searcher to limit a request by address.